Dominion And NextEra Are Must-Owns, But One Is The Much Better Buy

 |PE

-|13 Year Median PE
+|13-Year Median PE

 |Yield

-|13 Year Median Yield
+|13-Year Median Yield

 |Dominion Resources